Baked Greek Meatballs with Feta (Video)

-These Greek Meatballs with Feta look a bit messy while they’re cooking, but you won’t mind that once you’re eating them!
+These Greek Meatballs with Feta are loaded with amazing Greek flavor from Feta Cheese, garlic, oregano, and Greek Seasoning!
 And these are absolutely delicious for a low-carb or Keto meal!

 PIN the Greek Meatballs to try them later!